Get Bricks

 Query Sort, Filter & Live Search

-This new feature set enhances content interaction through AJAX-powered filter elements such as search, checkboxes, select options, radio buttons, range sliders, and date selectors.
+This new feature set, introduced in Bricks 1.9.6, enhances content interaction through AJAX-powered filter elements such as search, checkboxes, select options, radio buttons, range sliders, and date selectors.

-It allows for advanced real-time content sorting, filtering, and searching without a page refresh.
-Resulting in a more dynamic and interactive user experience.
+It allows advanced real-time content sorting, filtering, and searching without a page refresh, resulting in a more dynamic and interactive user experience.

 How To Enable Query Filters

-Once enabled, the new filter elements will be available in the builder elements panel.
+Once enabled, a new “Filter” element group with all filter elements becomes available in the builder elements panel.

 Important Notes

-• Compatibility warning: It might conflict with plugins that override the bricks/query/force_run filter.
-It is best to avoid using it in combination with other filter plugins.
+• Compatibility warning: Query filters might conflict with plugins that override the bricks/query/force_run filter.
+It is best to avoid using Bricks query filters in combination with other filter plugins.

-• Scope limitation: Query sort & filter are currently limited to Post Queries (WP_Query) targeting the outer layer (in nested query scenarios).
+• Scope limitation: Query sort & filter are currently limited to Posts (Query Type) targeting the outer layer (in nested query scenarios).

 How To Setup A Filter

-When adding a filter element to your page, ensure to assign it a “Target Query” when editing it.
+When adding a filter element to your page, you always have to assign it a “Target Query”.
 This is necessary so Bricks knows which query a particular filter should affect.

 This flexibility of setting the Target Query on the filter element itself allows you to add your filters anywhere on your page.
 You don’t have to arrange all your filters inside one block.